19 Daily Habits That Make You Less Productive (And What to Do)

 Keep those in mind as you work through creating the above positive habits to defeat all the things you do daily that destroy productivity.

-Also, remember that when you start living a life full of productivity, it doesn’t only affect your business life, but also your social and personal lives.
+Also, remember that when you start living a life full of productivity, it doesn’t only affect your business life, but also your social and personal life.

 When all three of those areas are synergetic, happiness is unstoppable.